wubrg/fantasy_sports/football/rosters.md

 ### Waivers

-Waivers are continuous and process daily at 10am central except on Tuesdays, when no waivers are processed.
+Waivers are continuous and process daily at 10am central except on Tuesdays and Sundays, when no waivers are processed.

-**Free Agent Auction (Continuous):** Teams will have a specific budget with which they can bid to make player acquisitions and all acquisitions will be done in batches one or more times each week (as specified in the settings).
-If a team would like to add a player, that team will bid an amount they are willing to pay.
-On the next waiver process day, the team with the highest bid will be awarded the player, and the bid will be subtracted from that team's budget.

-Players remain on waivers continuously and thus are always subject to bidding.

-**NOTICE:** This means that your roster must be game ready at least an hour before each kickoff as acquisitions are halted until the next processing time.

-**NOTICE:** The league would prefer an open waiver on Sundays but this is not an allowed function on any platform currently.

 ### Trade Deadline

 The league adheres to a trade dealine, after which no trades between teams may happen until the start of next season.
 The next season officially begins after the draft when all rosters unlock.

 The deadline is the start of Week 10.

 ### Undroppable

-This league respects ESPN's Undroppable Player list.
+This league respects Sleeper's Undroppable Player list.
 We do this to help make collusion difficult and obvious.

 [main][main] - [top][top] - [previous][previous] - [next][next]